CyVerse-learning-materials/learning-materials-home/README.md

     - You can accept all defaults on the project Details page
 4. Click on the 'Build' button to see the status of the build (will take a min or so the first time).
 5. Once the build passes, click on 'View Docs' to verify that the documentation is rendered as you expected.
+6. Back on the organizational page (https://readthedocs.com/organizations/cyverse/), click on the project you added to adjust project settings.
+7. Click on Admin to access the administrative settings.
+8. On the side menu, under 'Advanced Settings', uncheck 'Enable PDF build' and 'Enable EPUB build'
+9. Ensure 'Privacy Level' is set to 'Public'.
+10. On the side menu, under 'Versions', ensure 'latest' is checked and set to 'Public'.
     - **Tip:** When the documentation is added, RTD also placed web hooks on the GitHub repo.
 When you make future commits in GitHub, the documentation will automatically update here (within a min or so).

 **D. Verify documentation formatting**